UD-Math-Data-Science-1/notes/_sources/clustering/dbscan.md

 adjusted_rand_score(y,yhat)
 ```

-Earlier we saw that a classifier can achieve a score of over $0.99$.
-But that learns from the true labels, while the clusters have no prior knowledge of them, or even of how many classes there are.
+This is a relatively easy classification problem, but nevertheless this is rather good performance for a method that has no prior no prior knowledge of the labels, or even how many classes there are.

 Let's take a look at some of the noise samples.